 • Lightweight construction

-• Padded foot bed
+• Padded footbed

-The Puma Bravery is a neutral shoe with many features that make this a great option for beginner or seasoned runners.
+The Puma Bravery is a neutral shoe with many features that make this a great option for beginners or seasoned runners.
 Puma designed this shoe as a versatile option for more than just runners, as is apparent from the sleek design, and various color choices.
 The strong rubber outsole and cushioned midsole combine to create a highly powerful sole that is perfect for road running.
 The lightweight shoe is designed with flexibility in mind, as the breathable upper, flex grooves and sole move with the foot to encourage a more efficient stride.
 While some reviewers had an issue with the upper’s durability and the shoe’s narrow fit, most wearers are pleasantly surprised by the comfort and support.
 Runners can feel confident selecting this affordable shoe for everyday training or competition.